beatrizsmerino/vue-gh-pages/README-v2.md

 ## 🎯 Description

-This version executes the `deploy-v2.mjs` file using one NPM script declared in the `package.json` file.
-In contrast to the previous version, it has been developed in JavaScript, although `shell` scripts in `bash` language are still used inside it.
-The NPM script has been improved; now it is simpler, **it is not necessary to enable the execution permissions** in the root of the project before executing the JS file with Node.
+This version executes the `deploy-v2.mjs` file using the `npm run deploy:v2` command specified in the `package.json` file.

-The choice of the file extension `.mjs` or `.cjs` instead of the traditional `.js` is related to the use of ECMAScript modules.
-The `.mjs` extension signifies that the file is using ESModules syntax, which allows for better compatibility with modern JavaScript features.
-It's a convention to differentiate files that use ESModules from the ones using CommonJS modules.
-This distinction can be important, especially when working in an environment that supports both module systems, as is the case in this project.
+In contrast to the previous version, it has been developed in JavaScript, although `shell` scripts in `bash` language are still used within it.
+The NPM script command has been improved; now it is simpler, **there is no need to enable the execution permissions** in the root of the project before executing the JS file with Node.

-This JavaScript file **depends of additional NPM packages to work** (`execa`, `chalk`, `node-emoji`, `fs`), which can be inconvenient.
+The choice of the **file extension** `.mjs` or `.cjs` instead of the traditional `.js` is related to the use of **ECMAScript** modules.
+The `.mjs` extension indicates that the file is using **ESModules** syntax, which allows for better compatibility with modern JavaScript features.
+It's a convention to differentiate files that use **ESModules** from the ones using **CommonJS** modules.
+This distinction can be crucial, especially when working in an environment that supports both module systems, as is the case in this project.

-The process is the same as in version `1.x.x`; it consists of pushing manually (only when we execute the `npm run deploy:v2` command in the terminal) the updates from the `master` branch to the `gh-pages` branch of a `git` repository uploaded to GitHub.
+This JavaScript file **depends on additional NPM packages to work** (`execa`, `chalk`, `node-emoji`, `fs`), which may be considered inconvenient.

-During the execution process, **minimal information is displayed on the terminal**.
-The messages are created with `console.log` to indicate its start, push, and successful or unsuccessful completion.
-So this would be another disadvantage of this version, as it is not specified which files are extracted, their weight, and further compression.
+However, the advantage of this version is that you only need to **customize one data in one file to be able to use it**.
+In the `vue.config.js` file, you need to change the `<REPO_NAME>` variable to match the repository name of your GitHub account.

-On the other hand, another advantage of this version is that you only have to **customize one data in one file to be able to use it**:
+The process is the same as in version `1.x.x`; it involves **manually pushing updates** from the `master` branch to the `gh-pages` branch of a `git` repository uploaded to GitHub.

-1. In the `vue.config.js` file, you have to change the `<REPO_NAME>` variable to the name of your repository in the `pathPublic` property.
+Throughout the execution process, the terminal displays a **minimal information**, since it is not specified which files are extracted, their weight and subsequent compression.
+However you have the possibility to customize the messages created with `console.log` using colors and emojis to indicate their start, push, and successful or unsuccessful completion.

 ## ⚙️ How it works